 Joanna Laura "Anna" (Harbaugh) Weyant was born on March 12, 1863 on a farm at what is now Clairton Lake near Scullton, Somerset County, PA, the daughter of David and Mary Magdalene (Whipkey) Harbaugh.

-The Weyants had two children -- Lucy Etta Riley and James Edgar Weyant, seen above in an unusually informal portrait for that era of photography.
+The Weyants went on to produce two children together -- Lucy Etta Riley and James Edgar Weyant.

 In the image seen at right are, seated left to right: Curtis and Joanna with an unknown child; Joanna's aunt Rebecca (Whipkey) Miller, and Joanna's mother Mary Harbaugh.
 Standing, left to right: daughter Lucy, son James, uncle Isaiah Miller and father David Harbaugh.